|

 (blue-capped, blue-winged mountain, beryl-spangled, golden-naped,

-spoiled by comfortable rooms and superb food, not to mention great birds right
+spoiled by comfortable rooms, first class service, and superb food, not to

-on the lodge grounds.
-Hummer feeders are visited by bronzy inca, green and
+mention great birds right on the lodge grounds.
+Hummer feeders are visited

-S The forest at San Isidro can be particularly rich with challenging canopy flocks which may include variegated and marble-faced bristle-tyrants, yellow-vented woodpecker, chestnut-breasted chlorophonia, and rufous-crested as well as many other tanagers.
-Other species we've enjoyed at San Isidro include flavescent flycatcher, bluish flowerpiercer, black-capped tanager, golden-collared honeycreeper, Andean (highland) motmot, rufous-banded owl, crested quetzal, emerald toucanet, sulphur-bellied tyrannulet, long-tailed antbird, rufous-crowned tody-flycatcher, fulvous-breasted flatbill, handsome flycatcher, tyrannine woodcreeper, and pale-eyed thrush.
-Rufous-bellied nighthawk is a regular evening visitor that can be seen well from the lodge rooftop.
-From San Isidro, we make a day trip to lower elevations eventually reaching the western edge of the Amazonian lowlands and some of its species.
-Our first stop is Guacamayos Ridge where we walk a trail through spectacular subtropical forest.
-In addition to many of the same species seen around San Isidro, we've found Andean guan, golden-eyed flowerpiercer, rufous-headed pygmy-tyrant, rufous wren, barred fruiteater, black-billed mountain-toucan, grass-green tanager, and the rare greater scythebill.
-After
+flycatcher, subtropical cacique, and many others.
+The forest at San Isidro can be particularly rich with challenging canopy flocks which may include variegated and marble-faced bristle-tyrants, yellow-vented woodpecker, chestnut-breasted chlorophonia, and rufous-crested as well as many other tanagers.
+Other species we've enjoyed at San Isidro include flavescent flycatcher, bluish flowerpiercer, black-capped tanager, golden-collared honeycreeper, Andean motmot, rufous-banded owl, crested quetzal, southern emerald toucanet, sulphur-bellied tyrannulet, long-tailed antbird, rufous-crowned tody-flycatcher, fulvous-breasted flatbill, handsome flycatcher, tyrannine woodcreeper, and pale-eyed thrush.
+Rufous-bellied nighthawk is an occasional evening visitor that can be seen well from the lodge rooftop, and in some years, there is a stake out for Andean potoo on the entrance road.
+After a final morning at San Isidro, we return to Quito to conclude the trip.
+This itinerary has been designed to provide optimum exposure to most of the habitats found in northern Ecuador while minimizing our travel distances.
+With much of our birding done right at the lodges, the pace is easy and the action is rich.
+I look forward to sharing this amazing place with many of you in the future.
+Masked water-tyrant, velvet-purple

-bush-tanager, velvet-purple coronet, cushion plant, and Volcan Cotopaxi by Misty
+coronet and Volcan Cotopaxi by Misty

 Vaughn. |